pumpan/FillRaidBots-Client-1.14/README.md

 - [Changelog](#changelog)
 - [License](#license)
 - [Contact](#contact)
+---

-## 📝 Overview
+## 🧠 Overview

-This addon is an extension for the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW) 1.14**.
+**FillRaidBots** is an advanced addon for the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW 1.14 / 1.12.1 environments)**.

-It helps users efficiently fill a raid with bots and manage them through an intuitive command panel.
-The addon includes features for setting up bot configurations, managing presets for various dungeons and raids, and automating bot removal. **Note:** This addon works best on the **1.12.1 client**.
+It helps you:
+- Quickly fill raids with bots
+- Use optimized presets for bosses and instances
+- Automatically manage bots (remove, refill, organize)
+- Customize everything directly in-game

+> ⚠️ Works best on private servers using PartyBot systems (1.12.1 core behavior)

+---
 ## 🛠️ Installation

 1. **Download the Addon:**